irenepsmith/AWSTracker/BlogApp/Readme.md

 ![AWS Photo Analyzer](images/upload.png)

-After the PDF document is uploaded, you can analyze a given document and have th results displayed in the application.
+After the PDF document is uploaded, you can analyze a selected document and have the results displayed in the application.

 ![AWS Photo Analyzer](images/document1.png)